Best Texas Homeowners Insurance Quotes (2024)

 A common mistake homeowners make is assuming they should get dwelling coverage equal to their home’s purchase price.
 But repairing or rebuilding your home may cost more or less than what you paid for it, depending on the price of building supplies and labor, among other costs.[3]

-The average cost to rebuild a home in Texas ranges from around $220,000 in Wichita Falls up to nearly $750,000 in Missouri City.
+For example, the average cost to rebuild a home in Texas ranges from around $220,000 in Wichita Falls up to nearly $750,000 in Missouri City.

 That’s why it’s important to understand the cost of rebuilding your home so that you can get the right amount of dwelling coverage.
 The higher the coverage limits you choose for your dwelling coverage, the more you’ll pay in premiums.
+Rates shown in the table below are for Texas home insurance policies with a $1,000 deductible.

 Coverage LimitAverage Annual Premium